OfficeDev/office-js-docs-pr/docs/testing/sideload-office-add-ins-for-testing.md

 6. Verify that your add-in is installed.
 For example, if it is an add-in command, it should appear on either the ribbon or the context menu.
 If it is a task pane add-in the pane should appear.

-## Sideload an Office Add-in on Office Online
+## Sideload an Office Add-in in Office Online

 1. Open [Microsoft Office Online](https://office.live.com/).